donpir/polywc/README.md

 ## Roadmap

-For the ongoing development features see the issues page.
+For the ongoing development features see the [isses](https://github.com/donpir/polywc-data-table/issues) page.

 Planned future features:

  - customisation of layout and theme.
  - sorting of the columns.

-Last roadmap update: _May 28th, 2016_

 ## Bugs, support and other issues